Postdoctoral Research Fellows

 - Typically and under the appointment terms, Research Fellows will receive a salary, regardless of fund source, for the services the unit expects them to perform.
 The most common arrangement is for the individual’s training to be accomplished through the performance of obligations on a sponsored grant or contract.

 - Research Fellows who are paid via a fellowship, regardless of fund source, under which no service to the University is required, are considered ”scholar trainees.”
-The hiring units of ”scholar trainees” may charge the cost of their fellowships to training grants, fellowships or various other University funds designated for such purposes.
-Appointments of such individuals will be at “0%” effort, with an Additional Pay Earnings Code of FEL that labels the money the unit will pay to the trainee as a fellowship.
+Units appointing “scholar trainees” may charge the cost of their fellowships to training grants, fellowships or various other University funds designated for such purposes.
+Appointments of such individuals will be at “0%” effort.

 - Hiring units will use the title of House Officer for persons with professional doctorates whose training will involve patient care responsibilities, in a manner consistent with provisions of the contract between the University and the House Officers Association.